 - Flowers – we get almost all of ours by starting seeds, or the clearance rack at our local stores like Lowes and Walmart.
 We’ve been able to find so many beautiful plants or plants that with a little TLC will be beautiful again for a great price.

 - Something for the door – we’ve used wreaths, we’ve used baskets with flowers and all kinds of things be creative as you want to!

 Shade Loving Plants When Decorating A Front Porch

-Our cottage porch and the surrounding landscape is full shade unlike the front of Rosevine Cottage, which means we had to pick out different kinds of plants to use when decorating the porch.
-We needed plants that could hold up to being in a pot, loves the shade and can put up with our ridiculously hot and humid Tennessee summers.
+Our cottage porch and the surrounding landscape are full shade unlike the front of Rosevine Cottage, which means we had to pick out different kinds of plants to use when decorating the porch.
+We needed plants that could hold up to being in a pot, loves the shade, and can put up with our ridiculously hot and humid Tennessee summers.